fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 "What dog is that?", Kelsey asked.
 "What is it doing?", "Photos, photos".
 Another appeared, they paced up and down the road, defecated (this bit’s important) and then crossed into the bush.
 Kelsey put her foot down, climbed the hill, and turned off onto a little dirt road to a viewpoint so we could head them off.
 "Here they come".
 Now there was three, the third had a collar, we ID'd him as Zoom; Alfie’s pack.
 They continued up and over the hill to where we couldn’t follow.
 "Where are the others?".
 They seemed to casual to be hunting, "it's like they've lost something".
 We continue to scan for Zoom and Madlala, the two collared dogs in the pack, and return to where we first saw them.

+{% figure imfolozi-alfies-pack.jpg landscape %}
+A member of Alfie’s pack, spotted on the road
+{% endfigure %}

+{% figure imfolozi-wild-dog-macro.jpg landscape %}
+African wild dog "Macro", pacing up and down the road
+{% endfigure %}

 We didn’t need to wait long until more dogs appeared.
 Zoom returned, then two more, crossing the road and heading back to their den.
 Above the thicket line we spy another dog on the hill, sitting still, it looks like a guard post.
 The den must be in the valley.
 Another 3 dogs appear from nowhere and cross the road; we all scramble to get photos.
 The signal tells us the dogs are now resting.

 Remember the defecating bit?
 When a wild dog takes a shit and we can get to it, we bag it up.
 Researchers are using the faeces to identify the dog’s diets.
 Cue Philippine and Kelsey using sticks to push shit into a brown bag, "nooo, you’re letting it touch the sides".
 Two stinky bags of shit sat in the back of the truck for the rest of the morning.
 "Did one of you guys step in something?".